-here are 4 stages of Chronic Kidney Disease (CKD) that are defined by the IRIS scale, these are defined by blood and urine test results in relation to the function of the kidneys.
+There are 4 stages of Chronic Kidney Disease (CKD) that are defined by the IRIS scale, these are defined by blood and urine test results in relation to the function of the kidneys.
 The main areas of focus when caring for a cat with CKD are food, drinking and toileting.
+Your veterinary surgeon will advise you on what stage your cat is.

 Food and feeding